 Being part of the Georgia Tech Ph.D.
-Program in Electrical and Computer Engineering (ECE), I was required to take a breadth of courses in subjects beyond my knowledge of control systems.
-In addition, the program required me to earn a minor in a technical area outside ECE, thus I decided I would learn more about the processes involved in microtechnology, solar cells, and MEMS for ECE, and chose the field of Aerospace Engineering for my minor.
+Program in Electrical and Computer Engineering (ECE) in 2009, I was required to take a breadth of courses in subjects beyond my background on control systems.
+The program required me to earn a minor in a technical area outside ECE.
+Thus, I decided I would learn more about the processes involved in microtechnology, solar cells, and MEMS for ECE, and chose the field of Aerospace Engineering for my minor.

 Introduction to Microfabrication Technology (ECE, with Dr. Oliver Brand)

-- Solar Cells (ECE, with Dr. Ajeet Rohatgi)
+Solar Cells (ECE, with Dr. Ajeet Rohatgi)

-- Aerospace Systems Engineering (AE, with Dr. Daniel Schrage)
+Aerospace Systems Engineering (AE, with Dr. Daniel Schrage)

-- Cognitive Engineering (AE, with Dr. Karen Feigh)
+Cognitive Engineering (AE, with Dr. Karen Feigh)

-- Research Seminar (ECE, various professors)
+Research Seminar (ECE, various professors)

-- Ph.D.
+Ph.D.
 Preliminary Examination